Nukesor/pueue/README.md

 This normaly ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.

 But what if you could just queue those commands and they would be executed consecutively in their respective directory?
 Well that would be awesome!
-Pueue is supposed to exactly do that.
 And this is just one possible application.

-Pueue is under heavy development, but it already supports all basic functions as well as logging of all executed commands.
-And there will be even more stuff, like multi user usage or fancy real time stdout displaying of the current process.
+Pueue is designed to execute long running tasks in the background not beeing bound to any terminal.

 If I got your attention, give it a try!
 If you think this is awesome, help me, join the development and create some PR's.